benmiller314/cdm2020fall/plans/lesson-22.md

 A good test is whether you can tell, just from your comment, what you were reacting to.

-<div class="alert alert-info">You may want to time yourself: in class we wouldn't have more than 15-20 minutes for each of three partners.
+<div class="alert alert-warning">You may want to time yourself: in class we wouldn't have more than 15-20 minutes for each of three partners.
 </div>

 ### 2a.
 Describe what you see